-Customize for your needs
+Customize media training for your needs

 Before a media training session, it’s important to establish clear goals and objectives with your agency partner.
 They need to know why, when, where, and how the media interaction will take place.

-Share your experience level
+Share your media experience level

 This will inform the best starting point for the training.
-Depending on your experience, some of the media training will be more of a review and refresher for you and some will be new information.
-Some spokespeople need or like to start with the basic fundamentals.
-More experienced spokespersons may be able to skip ahead to a focus on preparing for a specific media interaction.
+Depending on your experience, some of the media training will be more of a review and refresher for you, while some information will be new.
+Some spokespeople need or prefer to start with the basic fundamentals.
+More experienced spokespeople may be able to skip ahead to focus on preparing for a specific media interaction.

-Determine your comfort level
+Determine your media comfort level

 Here, public relations professionals serve an integral role, and these messages need to be at the forefront of your training.
 Your media training coach will provide counsel in making the message as clear and concise as possible.
 Then the work begins on weaving the key message(s) into all of your interview answers.
-When you feel more prepared, you also begin to feel more comfortable.
+When you feel more prepared, you will also begin to feel more comfortable.

 Practice, practice, practice